appliedepi/intro_course/README.md

 supporting frontline practitioners through open-course analytical tools, training, and support.
-Our [Epidemiologist R Handbook](www.epirhandbook.com) is a free R reference manual which has been used by 130,000 people around the world.
+Our [Epidemiologist R Handbook](www.epirhandbook.com) is a free R reference manual which has been used by 150,000 people around the world.

 # Initial setup

 Follow these step-by-step instructions to download the course files, setup an RStudio project, and to download and begin the course’s interactive exercises.

+**Click each of the steps below to expand the instructions**

 <!--
 NOTE: everything inside the details tag will be collapsed and effectively